 A new company may need some of the common licenses for its business in India.
 (Here’s a list of common licenses that most business enterprises might require).

 (a)Service Tax Registration, (b) PAN Card, (c).TAN (Tax Collection & Deduction Account Number), (d).
 Employee Provident Fund Registration, (e) ESI (Employee State Insurance) Registration, (f) VAT/ CST Registration, (g) Shops & Establishment License, (h) Central Excise License, (i) Importer Exporter Code, (j)Professional Tax (The introduction of GST may replace some of these licenses.)

 - What are the key differences between private limited and public limited company?

 - Authorised Capital, Issued capital and paid up capital of a company explained

 - Guidelines on Memorandum of Association and Article of Association of a company

 - Do you know how PAN card is issued?

 - Do you know how TAN card is issued?

 Disclaimer: This article should not be construed as a professional advice under any circumstance.
-It is clarified to the readers that the contents provided in this write up are intended for general information only and cannot be relied upon for real time professional facts.
-If any help/clarification is required, readers are advised to refer relevant provisions of law and also to take the advice from the qualified professionals like a Company secretary, Charted Accountant, etc. before applying or accepting any of the points mentioned above.
+It is clarified to the readers that the contents provided in this write-up are intended for general information only and cannot be relied upon for real-time professional facts.
+If any help/clarification is required, readers are advised to refer relevant provisions of law and also to take the help of qualified professionals like a Company secretary, Charted Accountant, etc. before applying or accepting any of the points mentioned above.
 The author or the website accepts no responsibility whatsoever caused by the use of any information provided in this article and shall not be liable for any losses, claims or damages which may arise because of the contents of this post.